scen/stanleycen.com/posts/facebook-messaging-analytics-update.md

 # Facebook Messaging Analytics Update!

+Check out the newer android equivalent [here](/blog/facebook-messaging-analytics-android)!

-The original blog post is [here](/blog/facebook-messaging-analytics).
+The original blog post for this version is [here](/blog/facebook-messaging-analytics).

 I made a couple of small updates to my Facebook Messaging Analytics project.
 It now uses the the Google Maps Geocoding API to determine where each message